ahma-hub/analysis/README.md

 ```

 ### Data
-The data used in the paper can be dowload on the following website:
+The data used in the paper can be dowloaded on the following website:

 ```
 https://zenodo.org/record/4317419